Materials-Consortia/OPTIMADE/optimade.md

 * `identifier HAS value`: matches if the given value is present in the list property (i.e., set operator IN).
 * `identifier HAS ALL values`: matches when all the values given are present in the list property (i.e., set operator >=).
-* `identifier HAS, EXACTLY values`: matches when the property contains all the values given and none other (i.e., set operator =).
+* `identifier HAS EXACTLY values`: matches when the property contains all the values given and none other (i.e., set operator =).
 * `identifier HAS ANY values`: matches when any one of the values given are present in the property (i.e., equivalent with a number of HAS separated by OR).
 * `LENGTH identifier <operator> value`: applies the numeric comparison operator for the number of items in the list property.